mhogan-nwra/envector/docs/topics/index.rst

 Topics guides
 #############

-This section explains and analyses some key concepts in nvector.
+This section explains and analyses some key concepts in ENvector.
 It's less concerned with explaining *how to do things* than with helping you understand *how it works*.